-For persons with disabilities who seek assistance, be sure to ask what type of assistance they require.
-Follow the instructions carefully; individuals with disabilities, like all persons, have rights and know what is best for them.
+Follow the instructions carefully; individuals with disabilities, like everyone, have rights and know what is best for them.

 Team members must also notify the floor monitor of individuals who do not evacuate or who have special evacuation needs.